Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/09-Create a VM with a Template.md

     ![](./images/az-900-93.png)

-1. Click **Add filter**, and experiment with searching for different event types and operations.
+1. Click **Add filter** and experiment with searching for different event types and operations.

    ![Screenshot of the Add filters page with Event type selected.](./images/az-900-94.png)

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-> - Hit the Validate button for the corresponding task.
+> - Click on the **Validate** button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+> - If you need any assistance, please contact us at **labs-support@spektrasystems.com**.
 We are available 24/7 to help.

 <validation step="acb8db6a-300c-4a38-a149-41c7ba96055c" />